beyond symptoms, toward solutions

 Frequently Asked Questions

-What is oral function and why does it matter for feeding?
+What is oral function and why does it matter?

-Oral function refers to how the tongue, lips, jaw, and palate work together to support feeding.
+Oral function refers to how the tongue, lips, jaw, palate, and airway work together during feeding, breathing, and everyday function.

-Feeding relies on coordinated movement, stability, and the ability to generate and manage pressure within the mouth.
+Feeding relies on coordinated movement, stability, pressure generation, and the ability to manage airflow comfortably.

-When this isn’t working as expected, babies and children often compensate in ways that can affect feeding efficiency, comfort, and progression.
+When these systems aren’t working as expected, babies and children often compensate in ways that can affect feeding efficiency, comfort, breathing, sleep, or overall regulation.

 Is this the same as tongue tie?